Generalized Group Selection Strategies for Self-sustainable RIS-aided Communication: System Model

 \subsection{RIS Characterization}

 As stated previously, we consider an RIS consisting of $N$ reflecting elements.
 These reflecting elements are effectively controlled to adjust both the amplitude and phase of the incident waveform.
 However, we set the amplitude component to unity for mathematical tractability and simplicity.
 Moreover, we employ an RIS grouping strategy to reduce the channel estimation cost \cite{partition3}, where the RIS is partitioned into $B$ non-overlapping sub-surfaces $R_i\; \forall \;i=1,\dots, B$ with $M$ reflecting elements in each, i.e., $N=B\times M$.
 Note that the values of $M$ and $B$ are determined a-priori, a single group introduces a common phase shift, and at a particular instance, a group can serve only one request \cite{Tnse}.
+Furthermore, we also assume that the elements of a group are arranged in the form of a uniform planar array (UPA) \cite{upa_lpa}.
 In this scenario, each $R_i$ has two possible states ON and OFF, and the phase of the incident signal can be changed to a desired direction while it is only in the ON state.
 Furthermore, a group $R_i$ is configured in such a way, that the energy required for the phase shift operation is obtained by energy harvesting (EH) from the incident signals \cite{ZeRis}.
 Additionally, we assume that the distance between two adjacent reflecting elements in a group is less than a half-wavelength, i.e., they are spatially correlated.
 In this context, we consider the following RIS configurations, namely, power splitting (PS) and time switching (TS).